Rule Overview

 • ${connid}: The connection ID of the front-end connection the query was issued on

 Note: These variables can be used when using the extended table matching syntax, such as "tables:${catalog}.tablename" to avoid having to specify the actual catalog to match against.
 There is no need to specify the "capture" parameter for these to operate in this context.
+This works in both request rules and response rules.

 Rate Limiting